 - Application: Applications must be made on an Lac du Bonnet & District Charitable Foundation application form.
 All required information must accompany the application form in order for the application to be considered.
-Grant applications are called for twice annually- in April and October.
+Grant applications are called for twice annually March 31 and September 30.

 - Review: The application will be reviewed by a Granting Committee of the Board.
 A recommendation to grant or deny is made to the Board for approval.
-Grant application will be reviewed and selected based primarily on qualifying factors as per our Grant Guidelines Appendix “A”.
+Grant application will be reviewed and selected based primarily on qualifying factors.

 - Awards procedure and recording system: Grants will be awarded to successful applications.
 Some type of appropriate public announcement will accompany a grant to increase awareness of and to promote the work of the Lac du Bonnet & District Charitable Foundation.
 Grants awarded will be recorded in the minutes.
 Normally, grants will be finalized two to three months after the proposal deadlines.
 Your agency will be notified as to its status at that time.

 - Grant monitoring: All grants are subject to review by the Board.
 Proof of expenditures must be submitted within one year of the date of grant approval, in order for grant funds to be disbursed.
 If funds have not been requested in the one year period, the grant is null and void.
 The Board will review projects granted in the previous year after the one year period has elapsed to ensure that the guideline requirements have been met.